 Bullying includes cyberbullying.
-Cyberbullying is defined in state law as bullying that is done through the use of any electronic communication device, including through the use of:
+Cyberbullying is defined in state law as bullying that is done using of any electronic communication device, including:

-A cellular or other type of telephone
+- A cellular or other type of telephone

 - A computer

 - A camera

 - Electronic mail

 - Instant messaging

 - Text messaging

 - A social media application

 - An internet website

 - Any other internet-based communication tool.